Zmiiv: Demographics

+Ethnic groups and spoken languages

+Like the rest of the region, the city is ethnically overwhelmingly Ukrainian, but also hosts a sizeable minority of people, who claim to have Russian ancestry.
+In terms of spoken languages, most people are Ukrainophone, while 16% speak Russian as their first language.
+The exact ethnic and linguistic as of 2001 was as follows:

 Symbols

 The current coat of arms of the Zmiiv may have been around as long as 220 years, used since at least the second half of the eighteenth century, if not as far back as 1803.
 The coat of arms is an example of a canting arms, as it depicts a serpent (змій) with a golden crown on its head.

 On 21 September 1781, the coat of arms of the city was not officially approved by the Senate of the Russian Empire and Catherine II in one day with all the coat of arms of the county cities and the provincial centre of Kharkiv and Voronezh governorships, because the Zmiiv was not then a county town.

 The coat of arms is "old", that is, historical, and made long before its approval.
 A distinctive feature of the "old" coats of arms was the only field of the shield - with the coat of arms of the city itself (without the coat of arms of the governorate / provincial center at the top).
 It was officially approved on 21 September 1803 personally by Tsar Alexander I.

 The red box of the coat of arms depicts a "golden serpent twisting upwards and a crown worn on its head" showing the name of the city and the abundance of snakes in the vicinity.

 In 1863 K Kene drafted the emblem of the city: On a red shield a golden serpent twisting in a pillar; in the free part of the shield the coat of arms of Kharkiv province; the shield is topped with a silver tower crown and surrounded by gold spikes connected by an Alexander ribbon.

 On the coat of arms of the city of the 18th century, the artist depicted a creeping snake, unlike the coat of arms of the beginning of the 19th century, which depicts a standing snake.
 The modern coat of arms was approved by the City Council in the 1990s.
 It, like the coat of arms of the early 19th century, depicts a snake standing.